augustr/vasttrafikapi/README.md

 NOTE!
 This is only a wrapper for the "departureBoard" api.
 It allows you to make a dashboard just like the ones that are seen in the stations.

+NOTE!
+Only the python wrapper supports API v2 with OATH.